Subaru Outback 2010-2014 common problems and fixes, fuel economy, driving experience, photos

 Guides for used car buyers:

 Maintenance: The Maintenance schedule for the 2014 Outback recommends changing engine oil every 7,500 miles, however in severe driving conditions including repeated short trips, extreme cold or repeated towing the oil must be changed every 3,750 miles or 6,000 km.
 A number of owners mentioned higher than normal oil consumption.
-This means that it's good idea to check the engine oil level regularly and top it up if low.
+This means that it's a good practice to check the engine oil level regularly and top it up if the level is low.
 Running the engine low on oil may cause problems.
 Read this guide how to check the oil level.

 An air filter must be changed every 30,000 miles.
 You can buy an OEM engine air filter online for $17-$25.
 In the repair shop, the air filter replacement costs from $35 to $60.

 Spark plugs must be replaced every 60,000 miles.
 Spark plug replacement costs from $260 to $400.

 Front and rear differential fluid as well as transmission fluid are recommended to be inspected every 30,000 miles.
 Realistically, it means that you will probably need to replace them somewhere between 60,000 and 100,000 miles.
 Of course, if the vehicle is used for repeated trailer towing, differential and transmission fluids must be changed more often.
 For example, if the vehicle is used for towing, the 2014 Maintenance schedule recommends replacing the CVT fluid (CVTF) at 24,855 miles.

 2010-2012 Outback 2.5 L SOHC non-turbo: 4.4 US qt. or 4.2 liters